 The universal cover $\widetilde{M}$ is either locally homogeneous or topologically of the form $\widetilde{F} \times [0, 1]$, and each $\widetilde{F} \times \{t\}$ is locally homogeneous, and obviously simply connected.
 In both cases, the whole $\widetilde{M}$ or the factors $\widetilde{F} \times \{t\}$ are (real) analytic.
 A classical result \cite{Nom} says, in this case, that any locally defined vector field $X$ on an open subset $U$ of $M$, extends coherently to $M$.
 So, the (global) Killing algebra $\g$ of $\widetilde{M}$ acts either transitively or with codimension one orbits.

-Let us prove that this infinitesimal $\g$-action is complete, i.e. that any Killing field $X \in \g$ has a complete flow, or alternatively, the simply connected ``abstract'' group $G$ with Lie algebra $\g$ acts (globally) on $\widetilde{M}$.

-Let us start treating the co-homogeneity one case, and show afterwards how to adapt the proof to the homogeneous case.
+Let us prove that this infinitesimal $\g$-action is complete, i.e. that any Killing field $X \in \g$ has a complete flow, or alternatively, that the simply connected ``abstract'' group $G$ with Lie algebra $\g$ acts (globally) on $\widetilde{M}$.
+We start treating the co-homogeneity one case, and show afterwards how to adapt the proof to the homogeneous case.